PAUSE Program: New Call for Applications

 |

-Applications are evaluated by scientists, including members of the PAUSE program sponsorship committee, based on the following criteria:
+Applications are evaluated by scientists, including members of the PAUSE program’s advisory committee, based on the following criteria:

 - the level of urgency and threat;

-- the terms and conditions of the support and social and professional integration program.
+- the details of the support program for social and professional integration.

-The PAUSE program steering committee selects applications based on proposals from the sponsorship committee.
-Its decisions are final.The selection results will be announced at the end of June 2020.
+The PAUSE Program Steering Committee selects applications based on the recommendations of the Sponsorship Committee.
+Its decisions are final.The selection results will be announced in late June 2020.

 |